A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Framework

 \section{Framework}

-The human auditory system transforms sound via the cochlear mechanics and hair cells, that transmit electrical signals to the brainstem via the AN.
-Figure~\ref{fig:fw}(a) illustrates the human auditory periphery, and the transduction of an auditory signal $x$ via the middle ear and the cochlea to an AN response signal $r$.
+The human auditory system transforms sound into electrical signals via the cochlear mechanics and hair cells, which are then transmitted to the brainstem through the AN.
+Figure~\ref{fig:fw}(a) illustrates the human auditory periphery, and the transduction of an auditory signal $x(n)$ via the middle ear and the cochlea to an AN response signal $r(n,w)$, with $n$ and $w$ denoting the time and frequency dimensions, respectively.
 A cross section through the cochlear turns shows the three major structural components that are responsible for this mechano-electrical transduction: the OHCs, the IHCs, and the afferent ANF synapses.
 These peripheral components can be impaired by SNHL after ageing or noise exposure \cite{shaheen2015towards, wu2019primary}, leading to fewer/damaged OHCs (OHC loss) or ANF synapse loss (CS) that degrades the transmitted electrical signal $r$.